sheroz/docker-rails/readme.txt

 docker ps -a
 # Delete all containers
 docker rm $(docker ps -a -q)

+# show all images
+docker image ls -a
 # Delete all images
 docker rmi -f $(docker images -q)